Compagnie du chemin de fer Grand-Central de France: Creation of the company

-Sitting on the initial board of directors (Article 31 of the company's articles of association) were Morny, as chirman, the Count of Pourtalès-Gorgier, Count Charles de Seraincourt, Gustave Delahante, Calvet-Rogniat, César de Faÿ de La Tour-Maubourg, E.C.
+Sitting on the initial board of directors (Article 31 of the company's articles of association) were Morny, as chairman, the Count of Pourtalès-Gorgier, Count Charles de Seraincourt, Gustave Delahante, Calvet-Rogniat, César de Faÿ de La Tour-Maubourg, E.C.
 Gibiat and, amongst the British directors, Laing (an MP), Masterman and Uzielli (bankers) and Hutchinson (chairman of the London Stock Exchange).